-In a first step, in-depth personal interviews were conducted with the key actors along the supply chain (producers, packers, processors, traders, retailers).
-A "snowballing" technique was used to select interviewees.
-Once a core company was selected along the chain (usually a manufacturer, processor or packer), subsequent key informants were chosen from their main upstream and downstream partners, according to interviewees indications.
+retailers).
+The "snowballing" technique was used to select interviewees.
+Once a core company was selected along the chain (usually a manufacturer, processor, or packer), subsequent key informants were chosen from their main upstream and downstream partners, according to interviewees' indications.

 A semi-structured questionnaire was developed to collect data.
-The questionnaire was pretested and refined in order to achieve scale validation^[40].
+The questionnaire was pretested and refined in order to achieve scale validation (Churchill, 1979).
 A total of 101 companies were interviewed by 11 interviewers.
-Non-response was due to many factors, mostly confidentiality or firm policy.
-When more than one supplier/buyer were available for a given company, the second main one was interviewed.

-Across the sample, the respondents varied in terms of company types, legal status, number of employees, turnover and years since conversion to organic as shown in Table 1.
+Nonresponse was due to many factors, mostly confidentiality or firm policy.
+When more than one supplier/buyer was available for a given company, the second main one was interviewed.
+Across the sample, the respondents varied in terms of company types, legal status, number of employees, turnover, and years since conversion to organic as shown in Table 1.